burakeven/burakeven/README.md

-* Computer Science and Engineering Student @Duzce Uni.
+* Computer Science and Engineering Student @Duzce University

 * 📫 How to reach me: burak.even@hotmail.com